src/plugins/__init__.py — the single registration point

 Plugins

 Plugins add behavior to the World: manual move, trajectory missions, race.
 They turn TCP commands into events (which become ECS writes → physics) and may draw overlays.
-There is one base class — Plugin (robosim/plugin.py, level 3) — and one orchestrator — PluginsManager (level 4).
-Concrete plugins live in server/plugins/ (app-level), registered by name and selected with --plugins:
+There is one base class — Plugin (src/robolib/plugin.py, level 3) — and one orchestrator — PluginsManager (level 4).
+Concrete plugins live in the plugins package (src/plugins/, app-level), registered by name in that package's __init__.py and selected with --plugins:

 "manual_move": ManualMovePlugin, # default